4digitmwc/media-centre-2024-articles/interviews/4DM QFs Interviews ft Taiwan, Indonesia, & Germany a4bbe9cf339940bd8901efdef5858ccd.md

 **So for everyone here, next up you will be facing Malaysia.
 What is Taiwan's expectations for this match against a top team in the tournament?**

-- **Veloce-:** Hope Diablorex1234 never choke again.
+**-Veloce-:** Hope Diablorex1234 never choke again.
 And hope we don't get fucked on LNs.

 **amano_hina:** Actually we think this will be a tough match for us, but we think we still have a tiny chance to win.
 Hope we will do better than our match this week, and get points as much as possible.